pr3s10/NLP-Text-Analysis-and-Classification/README.md

 # Wikipedia Text Analysis and Classification Project

-This project was developed for a UCLA course and consists of three Jupyter notebooks focused on natural language processing, text representation, clustering, and classification.
-I built a Wikipedia-based dataset using the Wikipedia API, cleaned article titles and summaries, and compared multiple methods for analyzing topic structure in text.
+This project consists of three Jupyter notebooks focused on natural language processing, text representation, clustering, and classification.
+I built a dataset using the Wikipedia API, cleaned article titles and summaries, and compared multiple methods for analyzing topic structure in text.
 The project also includes a provided UCLA dataset of news article titles and topics for additional clustering and classification tasks.

 ## Project Goals
 - Collect and organize text data from multiple topic areas